Chapter 42:

 Jorseph gasped, reached out, then pulled back.

 A blade sliced Lilly’s form across the waist.
 Then another sliced from head to toe.
 Two more sliced her diagonally.
-The swings came repeatedly even after Lilly’s form ceased to exist.
+The swings came repeatedly, even after Lilly’s form vanished.

 Instinct told Jorseph to fly away.
 The first two orbs didn’t reach him before they burst into rain.
 The next three were stronger.
-He dove over and under them but they wouldn’t quit the chase.
+He dove over and under them, but they wouldn’t quit.
 Jorseph felt himself shrinking, but each reduction left him a bit faster.
 So long as he could fly, he could evade.

 The spell book glowed.
-Three more gravitational anchors flew inside the violent orbs.
-They pulled away from Jorseph and burst into rain.
+Three more gravitational anchors flew inside Zenobia's violent orbs.
+They pulled away from Jorseph and burst into stinging rain.

-His form twirled as the very last sliver of moon beam vanished beneath the ocean, “Lilly never stopped looking for you.
+His form twirled as the very last sliver of moon beam vanished beneath the ocean.
+He shoutted at the cloud, “Lilly never stopped looking for you.
 She doesn’t want to fight you.
 Just stop this!
 It doesn’t make any sense!”

 “I think you’re out of water!”
 Jorseph panted to catch his breath.